Supermarket Woman: Release

 Supermarket Woman had its world premiere at the Seattle Film Festival on 5 June 1996.
 Supermarket Woman was released in Japan on June 15, 1996 where it was distributed by Toho.

+Reception

+In Japan, the film was popular among adult audiences, earning a distribution income (rentals) of ¥1.5 billion in 1996, making it the fifth highest-grossing Japanese film of the year.
+It grossed $13.9 million.